webreinvent/vaah-docs/docs/vaahcms-2/backend/roles.md

 [[toc]]

 ## Purpose
 A role is a group of permissions that allow a user who has been given the role to carry out specific tasks.
-For instance, the system administrator, who can be regarded as the system's owner, is permitted to carry out all tasks in the system.
+For instance, the super administrator, who can be regarded as the application's owner, is permitted to carry out all tasks in the application.
 He or she can add users, remove or edit, and do other things.

 ## Features & Demos